 What really sparked an interest in blogging was when I shared Our Debt-Free Journey on my business website.
 I wanted everyone to know how much it changed our life and that they could do it too!

 [Our Facebook announcement with updated link]

 I began to have a passion to teach others the same things I’ve learned that have drastically changed our life for the better.

-I began to do a little bit of homesteading in the past few years, and I really enjoy being self-sufficient.
 For the first 12 years of our marriage, we have lived in the city and have always lived in a neighborhood.
 Although we’ve always wanted lots of land, we thought that possibility may never come – but it did!
 Hustling to become debt-free was part of it, but more so – God.

-We now live in our dream home on our dream land of 7.5 acres, and we absolutely love our simpler, country life.
+We now live in our dream home on our dream land of 7.5 acres, and we absolutely love our simpler, more-country life.
 Over the years, after many victories and failures, we’ve learned to scale back more on material things and focus more on life itself.
 Through it all, it has brought us to a place of contentment that we may have never achieved otherwise.